 There are three types of flag that don't look like flags, for historical reasons; you've already seen them in chapter 3.
-The first is the one that turns on the SH\WORD\SPLIT option, $\{=f\circ\circ\}$ .
-Note that you can mix this with flags that do look like flags, in parentheses, in which case the '=' must come after the closing parenthesis.
-You can force the option to be turned off for a single substitution by doubling the symbol: $\{= \pm 0 \circ\}$ .
+The first is the one that turns on the SH\WORD\SPLIT option, $f=f\circ$ .
+Note that you can mix this with flags that f look like flags, in parentheses, in which case the '=' must come after the closing parenthesis.
+You can force the option to be turned off for a single substitution by doubling the symbol: ' $\{==f\circ\circ\}$ '.
 However, you wouldn't do that unless the option was already set, in which case you are probably trying to be compatible with some other shell, and wouldn't want to use that form.